 Based on the results of this new study, the WHO issued an Information Note in October 2021 recommending that countries either delay scale-up until further guidance on the safe implementation of RAS is made available, or urgently review the conditions under which it is currently being used.
 At present, the current WHO guidelines on RAS are under review by a team of WHO-appointed experts.

 “The real-world evidence generated in our study should be taken into consideration before pushing for a large-scale roll-out of pre-referral RAS in systems that do not have a functioning continuum of care,” said Hetzel.
-“Without a comprehensive approach that acknowledges the complex realities faced by caregivers and in remote, underserved areas, children will continue to die from , and promising interventions such as RAS will fail to meet their full potential.”
+“Without a comprehensive approach that acknowledges the complex realities faced by caregivers and health workers in remote, underserved areas, children will continue to die from malaria, and promising interventions such as RAS will fail to meet their full potential.”

 The Community Access to Rectal Artesunate for Malaria (CARAMAL) project was an observational study that accompanied the introduction of pre-referral RAS in the Democratic Republic of the Congo (DRC), Nigeria and Uganda between 2018 and 2021.
 It is the first study of its kind to look at the introduction of quality-assured RAS in existing community-level health care systems at a large scale.